renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 ## Motivations

 A character’s *motivations* describe the goals that drive them.
-Motivations have very little mechanical role—that is, very few rules refer to them.
+Motivations have very little mechanical role — that is, very few rules refer to them.
 Instead, they are role-playing guides; they help players qualify who their characters are, and why (and they help GMs decide if a player is representing their character well).